Mikea15/mikea15.github.io/_posts/2015-07-17-simple-uiimage-caching-in-swift.md

     }
 }</pre>

-I&#8217;m using a dictionary to keep track of the images, with their Base64 encoded urls as keys.
+I'm using a dictionary to keep track of the images, with their Base64 encoded urls as keys.

 Example usage goes like: